Board of Directors

 She has shown a life-long interest in the education of children and, as a college student, founded the Clubhouse After-school Program for children in the Eau Claire Community.
-She has also served as a volunteer at Koinonia Partners, Inc. in Americus, GA, member of the Arden Elementary School Improvement Council, president of the College Place Community Council, founding board member of the Eau Claire Promise Zone and chairperson of the Richland County First Steps Early Head Start Policy Council.
+Dawn has also served as a volunteer at Koinonia Partners, Inc. in Americus, GA; member of the Arden Elementary School Improvement Council; president of the College Place Community Council; founding board member of the Eau Claire Promise Zone; and chairperson of the Richland County First Steps Early Head Start Policy Council.
 She currently serves as chairperson of the Wesley United Methodist Church Children’s Ministry.

 Dawn enjoys yoga, political activism and traveling with both her husband Stuart, who is a Montessori-certified educator, and her son, Seth.

 Harmony Board meets the first Wednesday of every month.
 Posted here are the minutes from those meetings.